-ART 579 - Teaching Art to Adolescents Overview of the instructional issues and concerns encountered in the art classroom.
+ART 579 - Teaching Art to Adolescents

+Overview of the instructional issues and concerns encountered in the art classroom.
 Links disciplinary knowledge related to art history, criticism, and aesthetics to the production of a variety of media.
 Pays attention to the organizational factors involved in teaching art, including materials ordering and management.
 Includes planning, organization, and assessment practices aimed at supporting the successful learning of all students.
 Emphasizes instruction to enhance the experience of students with varied interests, developmental levels, and cultural backgrounds.
 Central to the class are visits to the classrooms of art teachers throughout the Portland area to investigate the range of teaching and technological resources used to support student learning in this field.
-Participants write the teaching plan for their first required Inquiry/Work Sample.
-Prerequisite: Admission to Middle-Level/ High School Preservice Program or consent of instructor.
-Credit: 4 semester hours.
+Participants write the teaching plan for their first required inquiry/work sample.

+Prerequisite: Admission to Middle-Level/High School Preservice Program or consent of instructor.

-ART 598 - Digital Technology in Visual Arts Curriculum An overview of computer graphics for teachers of art.
+ART 598 - Digital Technology in Visual Arts Curriculum

+An overview of computer graphics for teachers of art.
 Course introduces skills for computer graphics applications and computer hardware (scanners, cameras and printers).
 Integration of traditional visual arts philosophy with digital technology in the teaching of basic design concepts and historical and aesthetic concepts.
 Students will use digital tools to create idea concepts for original works of art in digital and traditional forms and develop curriculum or projects (e.g., a class book) in print and digital forms.

-Prerequisite: None Credit: 1-2 semester hours.
+Prerequisite: None

+ART 599 - Independent Study

+Foreign Languages

-ART 599 - Independent Study Foreign Languages FL 579 - Teaching Foreign Languages to Adolescents Exploration of a variety of approaches to the teaching of foreign languages to secondary students.
-Emphasis on learning language in context through the use of ^{}Open to those with Special Student status as space allows. ^{}Open to those with Special Student status as space allows. role-plays, songs, conversation, total physical response.
+FL 579 - Teaching Foreign Languages to Adolescents

+Exploration of a variety of approaches to the teaching of foreign languages to secondary students.
+Emphasis on learning language in context through the use of role-plays, songs, conversation, total physical response.
 Intent is to prepare teachers who are able to teach their students to achieve an intermediate level of oral proficiency as a result of their study.
 Practice in lesson and unit development.

-Prerequisite: Enrollment in Middle Level/High School Preservice Intern Program or consent of instructor Credit: 4 semester hours.
+Prerequisite: Admission to Middle Level/High School Preservice Program or consent of instructor.

-FL 598 - Special Studies: New or Experimental Courses Open to those with Special Student status as space allows.
-FL 599 - Independent Study Language Arts LA 500/634 - Language Acquisition and Development Same as ED 529, ESOL 507/607.
+FL 598 - Special Studies: New or Experimental Courses

+FL 599 - Independent Study

+Language Arts

+LA 500/634 - Language Acquisition and Development

+Same as ED 529, ESOL 507/607.

-Open to those with Special Student status as space allows.
-LA 501/632 - Researching and Teaching the Language Arts Development of a framework, based on a wide range of research findings, from which to make informed decisions about curriculum and teaching approaches that engage students in listening, speaking, reading, and writing experiences that are responsive to individual differences, interests, developmental levels, and cultural contexts.
+LA 501/632 - Researching and Teaching the Language Arts

+Development of a framework, based on a wide range of research findings, from which to make informed decisions about curriculum and teaching approaches that engage students in listening, speaking, reading, and writing experiences that are responsive to individual differences, interests, developmental levels, and cultural contexts.
 Emphasis on framing teachers' own classroom inquiry through the adoption of habits of teacher research that focus on personal and scholarly reflection.
-Prerequisite: None.